dustywingsmusic/music-analysis-toolkit/dev_docs/README.md

 **Start here to understand what users want to accomplish**

 - **Purpose**: Defines the core user questions and workflows
-- **Content**: 30 specific use cases organized into 4 main categories
+- **Content**: 28 specific use cases organized into 6 main categories
 - **Categories**:
   - 🎼 Mode Identification (5 use cases)
   - 🔍 Mode Discovery (5 use cases)
-  - 🎵 Chords & Harmonic Application (6 use cases)
+  - 🎵 Harmony & Chord Usage (5 use cases)
+  - 🧠 Theory Clarification (5 use cases)
+  - 🎹 Improvisation & Composition (4 use cases)
-  - 📚 Reference & Advanced (14 use cases)
+  - 🧩 Edge Cases & Advanced Topics (4 use cases)
+- **✨ NEW**: Each use case now includes specific UI location mapping (e.g., "🎼 Mode Identification → **Melody Analysis** ✅ Working")
 - **Next**: See how these translate to requirements in `design_requirements.md`

 ### 2. 📋 [design_requirements.md](./design_requirements.md)